-Rabbit is tired of Tigger always bouncing him, so he get's Pooh and Piglet together to come up with an idea to get the bounce out of Tigger.
+Rabbit is tired of Tigger always bouncing him, so he gets Pooh and Piglet together to come up with an idea to get the bounce out of Tigger.
 Rabbit suggests they take him into the middle of ...
 See full summary »

-Pooh is back and this time he's gonna blow you away!
-Almost literally!
-When Pooh's friend Gopher warns him that it's Windsday, Pooh goes off to wish Piglet a Happy Windsday, but Piglet is lifted into the air by the strong winds, Pooh grabs Piglet's sweater string and looks to be flying Piglet like a kite.
-They arrive at Owl's house, the wind blows it down and Owl inquires as to if Pooh did it.
-Eeyore agrees to find a new house for Owl, but one night, Pooh get's a visit from an unusual new friend - Tigger, a rambunctious tiger who likes honey but hates it just the same, and warns Pooh of Hefalumps and Woozels that steal honey!
-But Hefalumps and Woozels are only half of Pooh's worries now, for a huge rain storm has set on the Hundred Acre Wood.
+Pooh is back and this time he's gonna blow you away.
+Almost literally.
+When Pooh's friend Gopher warns him that it's Windsday, Pooh goes off to wish Piglet a Happy Windsday, but Piglet is lifted into the air by the strong winds, Pooh grabs Piglet's scarf, which unravels into a single string, and looks to be flying Piglet like a kite.
+They arrive at Owl's house, the wind blows it down and Owl inquires as to whether Pooh did it.
+Eeyore agrees to find a new house for Owl, but one night, Pooh gets a visit from an unusual new friend - Tigger, a rambunctious tiger who likes honey but hates it just the same, and warns Pooh about Heffalumps and Woozles, who steal honey.
+But Heffalumps and Woozles are only half of Pooh's worries now, for a huge rain storm has set on the Hundred Acre Wood.
 Everybody is swimming in their homes.
 Pooh inadvertently saves Piglet from a waterfall so they have a hero party.
-Eeyore then barges in and announces he has found a new home for Owl, unfortunately the house ...Written by
+Eeyore then barges in and announces he has found a new home for Owl; unfortunately the house ...Written by

 Dylan Self <firstname.lastname@example.org>

 6 of 6 people found this review helpful.

 Was this review helpful to you?